ka8725/ka8725.github.com/ruby-consulting.md

     <div class='invitation'>
       <strong>Contact if any</strong>
       <ul>
-        <li>There are not explainable and not fixable bugs or other anomalies</li>
+        <li>Having not explainable and not fixable bugs or other anomalies</li>
         <li>Struggling with constant bugs and need for reducing them</li>
         <li>Experiencing performance issues</li>
         <li>Code review is required and seeking actions for its improvement</li>